kevin-klein/AutArch/README.md

 $ make
 ```

-Download the database dump front the provided link and load the dump into your copy of postgres:
+Download the database dump from the [autarch supplementary repo](https://github.com/kevin-klein/autarch-material) and load the dump into your copy of postgres:

-A database dump, pretrained models and images are provided to reviewers under this [link](https://seafile.rlp.net/d/ca172259a7b54383b6fa/).
-The database dump and images are located in the `autarch_data` folder.
-Make sure to download each file of this folder individually due to limitations regarding file size from seafile.

 ```
 $ chmod a+x bin/rails
 $ bin/rails db:create

-$ cat autarch_dump.gz | gunzip | psql -h localhost -U postgres comove_development
+$ cat autarch.sql | psql -h localhost -U postgres comove_development
 ```

 ```